 Previously Eleanor gained experience at a small practice designing and delivering projects for both private and Local Authority clients and she is also a founding member of the Turner Prize winning collective, Assemble.
 She studied architecture at Cambridge and UCL with drawings from her MArch thesis project selected for exhibition in the Royal Academy Summer Exhibition.

-Ingrid Petit - Architect
+Ingrid Petit - Associate

 Ingrid joined Feilden Fowles after graduating with Distinction from the Architecture School of Versailles.
 Her thesis project researched ways of adapting territories against the risk of flooding due to rising sea levels, taking the French island of Noirmoutier as a case study.
 During her Masters, Ingrid joined the Mackintosh School of Architecture within the Erasmus programme, and the Kyoto Institute of Technology for a workshop to study housing typologies and modes of living in Japan.

 Ingrid is working on the Fratry in Carlisle and a new office with education facilities for the Ernest Cook Trust.
 Together with Edmund, she runs a design unit at London Metropolitan University, aiming to further visions for a new model of education building.

 Ross joined Feilden Fowles having gained a wide range of experience across practices in Edinburgh, Cork, London and Paris working with architects such as David Chipperfield and David Mikhail.
 He studied architecture at the University of Edinburgh where he graduated with Distinction and was winner of the AJ/3D-Reid award; selected as part of the BD Class of 2008; runner-up in the RIBA Silver Medal and winner of the RSA Architect award.
 He has also received a certificate of Fine Art from the Stefain Naoife Art School in Cork.